Courses at A2 level (from 20% to 49% in the placement test)

 English A2: Elementary 1

-Dates: All dates are listed here.
+Schedule: All dates are listed here.

-Course materials: Language Hub Split edition Elementary A, Student's Book + App, Hueber Verlag.
+Course materials: Language Hub Split Edition Elementary A, Student’s Book + App, Hueber Verlag.
 ISBN 978-3-19-212984-1

-OR, if you would like to take A2: Elementary 2 at a later date (e.g. next semester): Language Hub Elementary A2, Student's Book + App, Hueber Verlag, ISBN 978-3-19-032984-7
+OR, if you plan to take A2: Elementary 2 at a later date (e.g. in a future semester): Language Hub Elementary A2, Student’s Book + App, Hueber Verlag.
+ISBN 978-3-19-032984-7

 English A2: Elementary 2

-Dates: All dates are listed here.
+Schedule: All dates are listed here.

-Course materials: Language Hub Split edition Elementary B, Student's Book + App, Hueber Verlag.
-ISBN ISBN 978-3-19-222984-8
+Course materials: Language Hub Split Edition Elementary B, Student’s Book + App, Hueber Verlag.
+ISBN 978-3-19-222984-8

-OR, if you would like to take A2: Elementary 1 at a later date (e.g. next semester): Language Hub Elementary A2, Student's Book + App, Hueber Verlag, ISBN 978-3-19-032984-7
+OR, if you plan to take A2: Elementary 1 at a later date (e.g. in a future semester): Language Hub Elementary A2, Student’s Book + App, Hueber Verlag.
+ISBN 978-3-19-032984-7

 Courses at B1 level / UNIcert® I (from 50% to 64% in the placement test)